rohan4b/stopme/README.md

 the list, the program selects a random image from the images folder and opens it.
 I created it so people can get timely reminders of their promises to break habits such as procastination.
 # Dependencies
+Open the terminal and copy and run the 2 lines.
 ### 1. PILLOW

   `pip install pillow`